-The Melbourne Bioresources Platform houses and cares for small laboratory species to assist University of Melbourne researchers studying basic biological function and disease.
-We are committed to the highest standards in animal care and welfare, with well-trained animal care staff and dedicated veterinary support.
+The Melbourne Bioresources Platform houses and cares for small laboratory species to assist researchers studying basic biological function and disease.
+We are committed to the highest standards in animal care and welfare.

-We offer a number of specialised services including rederivation to establish ‘clean’ animal colonies, IVF, CRISPr and cryopreservation in conjunction with our partners and the Australian Phenomics Networks Histopathology and Slide Scanning Service.
+We offer a number of specialised services with our partners in the Melbourne Biomedical Precinct and Phenomics Australia.
+These services include rederivation to establish ‘clean’ animal colonies, IVF, CRISPr and cryopreservation.

 - Anaesthetic machines